 Visual efficiency is more than 20/20 vision, and there is much more to reading problems than dyslexia or ADHD.
 About 85 percent of schooling is visual-

 It may surprise you to learn eyesight and autism spectrum disorders have a connection.
 One of the major symptoms of autism is a lack of eye contact.
 Few people with autism have trouble with their eyesight.
 The problem is with the person’s ambient visual system.
-The ambient system is concerned with things going on around us in the background.

 Whether they’re swinging at a fastball, shooting free throws, lining up a putt or setting up a dig, athletes depend a great deal on their vision.
 They have to keep their eye on the ball in order to connect properly and hit a homer, make the basket, sink the putt or send a spike…..